logo_HGF.jpg (7673 bytes)

 EWP_in_Lotus_figures.gif (42447 bytes)

 Unfortunately, the pump available from your local Lotus dealer is prohibitively expensive - something in the order of 150-200 GBP...
-However, salvation may be at hand in the form of the significantly cheaper Davies Craig Electric Booster pump...
+However, salvation may be at hand in the form of the cheaper Davies Craig Electric Booster pump...

 The Davies Craig Electric Booster pump